 The Bride and the Bridegroom

-9 I liken you, my darling, to a mare among Pharaoh's chariot horses.
-10 Your cheeks are beautiful with earrings, your neck with strings of jewels.
-11 We will make you earrings of gold, studded with silver.
+9 I have compared thee, O my love, to a company of horses in Pharaoh's chariots.
+10 Thy cheeks are comely with rows of jewels, thy neck with chains of gold.
+11 We will make thee borders of gold with studs of silver.